Philix27/Philix-Portfolio/books/ego_enemy.md

 put in the hardwork to make that awesome idea a reality.

 ## For everything that comes next, ego is the enemy

+# Part II - SUCCCESS

+## Always Stay a Student

+- *Every man I meet is my master in some point, and in that I learn of him. —RALPH WALDO EMERSON*

+## Don't Tell Yourself a Story

+- *Myth becomes myth not in the living but in the retelling. —DAVID MARANISS*

+## What is important to you?
+- *To know what you like is the beginning of wisdom and of old age. —ROBERT LOUIS STEVENSON*

+## Entitlement, Control, and Paranoia
+- *One of the symptoms of approaching nervous breakdown is the belief that one’s work is terribly important. —BERTRAND RUSSELL*

+## Managing Yourself
+- *It is not enough to have great qualities; we should also have the management of them. —LA ROCHEFOUCAULD*

+## Beware the disease of me
+- *If I am not for myself who will be for me?
+If I am only for myself, who am I? —HILLEL*
+-